Public Entertainment Licence

 - premises licensed under the Theatres Act 1968, the Cinemas Act 1985 or the Gambling Act 2005;

-- licensed premises within the meaning of the Licensing (Scotland) Act 2005 in which public entertainment is being provided during the licensed hours within the meaning of that Act, (as of 1 November 2016 this exemption applies to premises licensed by a premises licence under section 26 of the 2005 Act only, and no longer applies to premises licensed by an occasional licence under section 56 of the 2005 Act); or
+- premises in respect of which a premises licence within the meaning of section 17 of the Licensing (Scotland) Act 2005 has effect in which public entertainment is being provided during licensed hours within the meaning of that Act (for the avoidance of doubt premises operating under an occasional licence are no longer exempt); or

 - premises in which machines for entertainment or amusement are being provided incidentally to the main purpose or use of the premises where that main purpose or use is not as a place of public entertainment.